platformonline/MyCounter.GithubAction/README.md

 # MyCounter Github Action

-This action prints "Hello World" or "Hello" + the name of a person to greet to the log.
+This action is developed to Hit or Get Counter value on MyCounter.

 ## Inputs